 |Día del Veterano de Guerra||Spanish|

 |Tag der Veteranen||German|

-Other holidays in November 2015 in United States
+Other holidays in November 2016 in the United States